awvwgk/json-fortran-benchmarks/README.md

 ## Sample results:

+The benchmarks were run on an M1 MacBook Pro.

 To parse the `canada.json` file:

 First, just the time to read the entire file into a `character(len=:),allocatable` string: